Do adult nursing students feel their courses support personal development?

 When does course rigour create avoidable anxiety?

 High workload and expectations can elevate anxiety and affect wellbeing.
 Rigour prepares students for clinical reality, but poor communication and last-minute changes compound stress.
 Clear assessment briefs and marking criteria, predictable turnaround, and regular check-ins help students plan.
-Naming an owner for scheduling and using concise weekly updates on “what changed and why” can stabilise the operational rhythm.
+Assigning an owner for scheduling and using concise weekly updates on “what changed and why” can stabilise the operational rhythm.

 How ready do students feel for professional practice?

 Many students feel prepared, especially when programmes integrate simulation, placements and inter-professional learning.
 The consistently positive tone on personal development in adult nursing (+62.3) reflects growing confidence.
-Students still ask for more explicit preparation for the emotional and ethical dimensions of care, suggesting scope to extend content on debrief, reflection and decision-making under pressure.
+Students still ask for more explicit preparation for the emotional and ethical dimensions of care, suggesting scope to extend content on debriefing, reflection and decision-making under pressure.

 What should providers prioritise next?